University of Pittsburgh at Johnstown: Campus and facilities

 The 32 campus buildings, mostly in freestone masonry, include resident housing, classroom buildings, a performing arts center, sports center, library, student union, and outdoor recreation areas.
 Other features include a 40 acre nature preserve, more than 15 intramural activities, more than 70 student organizations, and NCAA Division II men's and women's sports.

 The campus has six academic/administrative buildings: Biddle Hall, Krebs Hall, Murtha Engineering and Science Building, Blackington Administrative Classroom Building, Nursing and Health Sciences Building, and the Living/Learning Center.
 Each building contains classrooms, laboratories, faculty offices, and/or administrative offices.
 Additional facilities include a music room, greenhouse, computer rooms, auditoriums, an audio-visual classroom, and conference rooms.

 Also available to students is the advanced technology classroom (ATC) in Biddle Hall.
 The room is designed for electronic distance learning.
-It is equipped with satellite down-link programming, three full-motion cameras, data ports, video monitors, and much more.
+It is equipped with satellite down-link programming, three full-motion cameras, data ports, video monitors, and more.

 The Owen Library holds more than 146,086 bound volumes, 15,358 titles on microfilm, 625 periodical subscriptions, approximately 130 online subscription databases, and more than 4,500 electronic journals.
-All students have additional access to many additional libraries on Pitt's other campuses.
+All students have access to additional libraries on Pitt's other campuses.

-Campus-wide computing labs for student use are available.
-Labs primarily contain Windows 8-based PCs, along with several Macintosh computers, application servers, laser printers, scanners, and advanced graphics devices.
-The labs can be used to work with software, such as word processing and programming languages, or to access network services, such as online card catalogs, electronic mail, and the Internet.
-There are more than 150 computers available on campus for student use.